 Rate limiting per service affords the administrator the ability to configure the maximum aggregate incoming bandwidth allowed for a service.
 Services, being a global construct, can be applied across all routers.
 Each router therefore has the ability to define an individual policy, which can then be applied to the service directly on a specific router by leveraging router-group syntax.

-For example, in a hub and spoke topology, if a service is defined between a 128T router located within a data center and all branch locations, the aggregate rate limit configured locally on the data center router would be applied to all incoming traffic for this service entering the data center.
+For example, in a hub and spoke topology, if a service is defined between an SSR located within a data center and all branch locations, the aggregate rate limit configured locally on the data center router would be applied to all incoming traffic for this service entering the data center.
 No rate limiting will be applied at the branch sites.

 For a service defined from a branch site to the data center, the aggregate rate limit would be applied at the branch site, using the locally defined rate limiting policy, and would not be applied at the data center.